TVR E2E Scenarios — Reference

 Scenario J — Identify abandonment spikes after buffering events

-• KVI: Resilience · KPI: Content Abandonment Points · Test Beds: DTE
+• KVI: Resilience · KPI: Content Abandonment Points · Testbeds: DTE

 • Input: Playback logs showing exact abandonment timestamps; event data on buffering (frequency, duration, severity) preceding abandonment.